Best of Indonesia: Davao to BaliFebruary 24, 2015 - March 13, 2015

 March 12 Benoa, Bali / Ubud

 For centuries, Bali has captivated the imagination of artists, writers, and travelers with its landscapes of emerald terraced rice fields backdropped by the sacred volcano of Mt.
 Batur.
-Disembark in the port of Benoa and drive to Ubud, where a large artisan community displays their talents in painting, sculpture, silver-working, and batik.
+Disembark in the port of Benoa and drive to Ubud, surrounded by the sacred Monkey Forest, where a large artisan community displays their talents in painting, sculpture, silver-working, and batik.
 After lunch at a local restaurant, enjoy time at leisure to stroll among the countless galleries, small museums, and artisans’ workshops.
-Or, choose to visit a local farm to learn more about the ancient art of rice cultivation.
 Return to the ship for dinner and overnight.

 March 13 Bali / USA